voyanttools/Voyant/src/main/webapp/resources/docs/en/guides/tools/wordtree.md

 ## Spyral

-To use the Wordtree widget in Spyral you can use the following code as a starting point.
+To use the WordTree widget in Spyral you can use the following code as a starting point.
 Modify the config object to modify the visualization.

 ```
 let config = {
-    "Context": null,
+    "context": null,
-    "DocId": null,
+    "docId": null,
-    "DocIndex": null,
+    "docIndex": null,
-    "Limit": null,
+    "limit": null,
-    "Query": null,
+    "query": null,
-    "StopList": null
+    "stopList": null
 };

-loadCorpus("austen").tool("Wordtree", config);
+loadCorpus("austen").tool("wordtree", config);
 ```

-Please see {@link Tools.Wordtree} for more information about configuration.
+Please see {@link Tools.WordTree} for more information about configuration.

 ## Additional Information